sinai-uja/textflow/README.md

 # How to create a Sequence?

-If you want to create a class to initialize a sequence from a file and there is no class for it, you can create your own.
-We must create a class that inherits from Sequence.py and then create the following functions:
+If you want to create a class to initialize a sequence and there is no class for it, you can create your own.

-- **initializeSequence**:
+- **We must create a class that inherits from Sequence.py**

+- **Inside of this class, we have to create the following functions, because these functions implement the basic functionality of a Sequence**.
+The basic functionality is like iterate in the sequence, filter in subsequences(children), print the sequence...:

                 def initializeSequence(self, format):
                     '''
                     Initializes the attributes of a sequence.

                     Args:
                         format: a string with the origin format of the sequence.
                     '''
                     super().initializeSequence(format)

-- **__str__**:

                 def __str__(self):
                     '''
                     Convert a Sequence to a string

                     Returns:
                     A string that contains the text of a Sequence
                     '''
                     return super().__str__()

-- **__repr__**:

                 def __repr__(self):
                     '''
                     Convert a Sequence to a string

                     Returns:
                     A string with the formal representation of a Sequence
                     '''
                     return super().__repr__()

-- **__len__**:

                 def __len__(self):
                     '''
                     Calculate the length of a Sequence.
                     The length of a Sequence is the length of the children.

                     Returns:
                         A number with the length of the Sequence
                     '''
                     return super().__len__()

-- **__iter__**:

                 def __iter__(self):
                     '''
                     Iterate in a Sequence
                     To do this, we iterates througth the children dictionary
                     Returns:
                         A Sequence Iterator
                     '''
                     return super().__iter__()

-- **__getitem__**:

                 def __getitem__(self, idx):
                     '''
                     Get the value of a key from the dictionary of children

                     Args:
                         idx: a string that represent the key of the children dictionary or an integer that represent the position of the key in children dictionary keys

                     Returns:
                         A List of Sequences
                     '''
                     return super().__getitem__(idx)

-- **__eq__**:

                 def __eq__(self, other):
                     '''
                     Check if a sequence it is the same that the current one.

                     Args:
                         other: a sequence to check if it is the same that the current one.
                     Returns:
                         True if the sequences are equals.
                         False in others cases.
                     '''
                     return super().__eq__(other)

-- **depth**:

                 def depth(self,dictionaryList: Optional[list] = None):
                     '''
                     Calculate the maximum depth of a Sequence

                     Args:
                         diccionaryList: the inicial list to calculate the depth.

                     Returns:
                         A tuple that contains a number (the depth of a Sequence) and a list (the route of the max depth)
                     '''
                     return super().depth(dictionaryList)

-- **filter**:

                 def filter(self, level, criteria):
                     '''
                     Filter the children of a Sequence according to a criteria

                     Args:
                         level: the route of the level as string, separating each level with "/"
                         criteria: the filter function

                     Returns:
                         A generator with the result of the filter
                     '''
                     return super().filter(level,criteria)

-- **filterMetadata**:

                 def filterMetadata(self, level, criteria):
                     '''
                     Filter the children of a Sequence according to a criteria

                     Args:
                         level: the route of the level as string, separating each level with "/"
                         criteria: the filter function

                     Returns:
                         A generator with the result of the filter
                     '''
                     return super().filterMetadata(level,criteria)

-All of these functions are necesary for a sequence to function correctly, but the most important function isn't implemented.
-Let's see how to implement it.

-- **__init__**:
+- **Now, we have to create the __init__ function in the class:**

+    def __init__(self):
+        pass

+    - **First of all, we have to call self.initializeSequence("format"), this function initialize the metadata, and children dictionary of a Sequence and put the format of a sequence.**

+        We are going to see, how to initialize a sequence from a directory.

+        def __init__(self):

+                # Initializes the attributes of a sequence.
+                self.initializeSequence("directory")

+    - **Then, we have to think about the metadata that we will have and how the children sequences are going to be built in that initializer.**

+        In the example we have like metadata the name of the files of the directory and the path of the diferent subdirectories.

+        def __init__(self,src):
+            '''
+            Initialize a Sequence from a directory path

+            By default, create subsequences for any directories and files in the source directory and for each file, create subsequence, splitting the text of the file into words.

+            Args:
+                src: the path of the directory
+            '''
+            # Initializes the attributes of a sequence.
+            self.initializeSequence("directory")

+            # Create the metadata and children of a Sequence
+            self.metadata["nameFiles"] = []
+            self.metadata["directoriesPath"] = []
+            contenido = os.listdir(src)
+            for file in contenido:
+                if os.path.isfile(src+"/"+file):
+                    self.metadata["nameFiles"].append(file)

+                else:
+                    self.metadata["directoriesPath"].append(src+"/"+file)

-First, we have to call self.initializeSequence("format"), because this function initialize the metadata, and children dictionary of a Sequence and put the format of a sequence.
-Then, we have to think about the metadata that we will have and how the children sequences are going to be built in that initializer.
-Finally,we can create the sequences down to the lowest level by calling other sequence initializers and what labels they will have in the children dictionary.
+    - **Finally,we can create the sequences down to the lowest level by calling other sequence initializers and what labels they will have in the children dictionary.**

-An example of a new stream initializer for a directory might look like this:
+        Here, we can see how we add new parameters to create more sublevels in the original sequence.

         def __init__(self,src,listLabel = ["directories","files","tokens"],listClasses=[SequenceFile,SequenceString],listTokenizer=[WhitespaceTokenizer()]):
             '''
             Initialize a Sequence from a directory path